robbintt/flack/NOTES_TRENT.md

 SQLAlchemy needs the models in __init__.py because it introspects on the app.
 You can miss this and maybe the models get imported elsewhere but that is sloppy.

+### 10. Creating an API Package (tag: v0.11) - Turn api.py into a package.

+This is a simple step, make an api folder and break the components of api.py down into the 3 files/modules: tokens, messages, users.

+tokens, messages, users become modules inside of the api package.